hashicorp/terraform-website/content/source/docs/enterprise/migrate/workspaces.html.md

 If you use multiple workspaces, you'll need to migrate each one to a separate TFE workspace.

-Migrating multiple workspaces is similar to migrating a single workspace, but it requires some extra steps.
+Migrating multiple workspaces is similar to [migrating a single workspace](./index.html), but it requires some extra steps.

-### Step 1: Gather Credentials, Data, and Code
+## Step 1: Gather Credentials, Data, and Code

 Make sure you have all of the following:

 - The location of the VCS repository for the Terraform configuration in question.
 - A local working copy of the Terraform configuration in question.
 - The existing state data.
+The location of the state depends on which [backend][] you've been using:
-    - If you were using the `local` backend, you need the original working directory where you've been running Terraform, or a copy of the `terraform.tfstate` and `terraform.tfstate.d` files to copy into a fresh working directory.
+    - If you were using the `local` backend, your state is files on disk.
+You need the original working directory where you've been running Terraform, or a copy of the `terraform.tfstate` and `terraform.tfstate.d` files to copy into a fresh working directory.
     - For remote backends, you need the path to the particular storage being used (usually already included in the configuration) and access credentials (which you usually must set as an environment variable).
 - A TFE user account which is a member of your organization's owners team, so you can create workspaces.
 - A [user API token][user-token] for your TFE user account.
 (Organization and team tokens will not work; the token must be associated with an individual user.)